-It’s estimated that global investment in the low-carbon energy transition totaled $1.1 trillion in 2022 – according to Bloomberg – and this is expected to hit $4 trillion within this decade given the transition toward renewables is speeding up.
+It’s estimated that global investment in the low-carbon energy transition totalled $1.1 trillion in 2022 – according to Bloomberg – and this is expected to hit $4 trillion within this decade given the transition toward renewables is speeding up.
 Although a lot of focus is still on solar, wind and hydroelectric power, nuclear fusion investment is growing significantly too.

 But what exactly does the industry do?
 And what are the best ways to get exposure to scientific breakthroughs?

 Nuclear fusion is the process by which two light atomic nuclei combine to form a single heavier one.
 When this happens, it causes the release of massive amounts of energy.

 Nuclear fusion doesn’t use any fossil fuels or produce the harmful gases or waste associated with them, so it is considered a sustainable energy source.
 And unlike other forms of renewable energy, nuclear power doesn’t rely on weather conditions.
 This has made it seem like a more stable alternative to the likes of solar, wind and hydroelectricity.